Free Things To Do in Indianapolis

 Indianapolis devotes more acreage than any other U.S. city to honoring our nation’s fallen, and is second only to Washington, DC, in the number of war memorials.
 Discover the monuments, memorials, and patriotic spirit of Indy that every visitor should experience.

-Surrounding the exterior walls of Indiana State Museum is a collection of etched designs to represent each county in the state of Indiana.
+Surrounding the exterior walls of the Indiana State Museum is a collection of etched designs to represent each county in the state of Indiana.
 Journey to White River State Park, and see if you can spot each county.